EstimationPro AI EstimationPro AI

 What should a contractor estimate include?

 A professional estimate should include: company information and license number, client and project details, a scope of work description, itemized costs by category (materials, labor, equipment, subcontractors), markup and tax, payment terms, a project timeline, warranty information, and exclusions.
+The more detail you provide, the fewer disputes you will face during the project.

 How much markup should a contractor charge?